microshare/microshare.github.io/docs/2/technical/data-format/contact-tracing.md

 #### Unpack data from wave devices

 Unpacked data does the following:
-- Determines if beacon is a location beacon or wearable.
+- Determines if beacon is a location beacon or personal.
 - Calculates start/ end time from relative timestamps.
 - Flattens records into individual events.